top of page

 Education and Certifications

-I am a licensed acupuncturist with the Oregon Medical Board and am board certified with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+I am board certified with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 I have a Doctorate of Acupuncture with a specialization in Chinese Herbal Medicine (DAcCHM) and a Master of Science in Oriental Medicine (MSOM) from the National University of Natural Medicine (NUNM) in Portland, Oregon.
-In graduate school, I studied absolutely everything I could about East-Asian Medicine, including Chinese, Japanese, and Korean acupuncture, Chinese herbal medicine, qigong (氣工), Chinese history and philosophy, and also learned to translate classical Chinese, which greatly informs my scholarly work with East Asian Medicine today.
+In graduate school, I fell in love with eastern medicine, and studied everything I could while I was in school, learning about several systems of acupuncture, different approaches to Chinese herbal medicine, and qigong (氣工), the energetic aspect of East Asian Medicine.

 My undergraduate coursework culminated to a Bachelor of Science (BS) degree in Evolutionary Biology and Ecology from California State University, Fullerton (CSUF).
 I graduated with honors and completed my pre-medical coursework in preparation to become a naturopathic physician.
 I spent three years in medical school for naturopathic medicine, which helped to further refine my anatomy and physiology, biochemistry, understanding of western diagnosis and pathologies, basic pharmacology, and knowledge about western herbs, supplements, homeopathy, and nutrition.
 After my third year, I fell in love with East Asian Medicine, which I was studying on the side as a dual masters program, and switched gears to devote myself fully to that path.
 In practice, you'll find that I put all of my years of studies and diverse educational background to good use in being able to tailor strategies to each individual patient and their unique needs, as well as to work with an integrative, open-minded approach with other doctors and healers.